How can you help?

 We are still trying to make sure those responsible are held accountable.
 People involved in the adoptions who knew handlers would want their dogs took dogs for themselves or friends.
 Dogs were given away, which violates the Convenant Not to Sue form that was signed.
 Some dogs were appropriately transferred to other military locations, government agencies, and law enforcement, but we would still like to at least get updates on the dogs for their handlers.
 Ideally, we would appreciate the TEDD handlers to be considered for adoption when the dogs are retired.

 In September 2016, the Air Force submitted a report to the House Armed Services Committee as mandated by the pending NDAA for 2017.
 In March 2017, we submitted a rebuttal to the Air Force report.
-A separate Department of Defense Inspector General’s Office assessment began in 2016 and is still underway.
-It will provide any recommended actions.
-These dogs are not getting any younger, and your help is needed.
+A separate Department of Defense Inspector General’s Office assessment began in 2016 and was released on March 1, 2018.
+The assessment confirmed that the Army botched the adoptions for the TEDD military working dogs at the end of the program.
+Unfortunately, not everything we uncovered was included in the report.

 Founder, Justice for TEDD Handlers